The Best State Parks Near Orlando

 Highlands Hammock State Park

-The Highlands Hammock State Park is the best state park near Orlando for hiking trails.
-You must drive 1 hour and 30 minutes south of Orlando to reach this park.
+Highlands Hammock State Park is the best state park near Orlando for hiking trails.
+Just keep in mind it’s about an hour and a half from Orlando.

 Silver Springs State Park